pazner/libCEED/julia/LibCEED.jl/docs/src/Misc.md

 If the matrix or vector is given in a statically sized container (e.g. using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl/)) then this happens automatically.
-However, if the matrix is not statically sized, and instead is given as, for example, a view into a larger array, then libCEED.jl provides some convenient specialized functions.
+However, if the matrix is not statically sized, and instead is given as, for example, a view into a larger array, then LibCEED.jl provides some convenient specialized functions.

 In order to allow for generic code, the [`CeedDim`](@ref) struct is used for